biggestcookie/June-bot/README.md

 ## Why make this?

 This was a originally a bit of a pet project for myself to learn JavaScript.
 I did learn a lot and have since upgraded to TypeScript, so now I'm releasing this project for others to use as an example when integrating Discord and/or Dialogflow in TypeScript.
-I will likely have to stop developing this bot soon, so I am hoping the project will be helpful for anyone aspiring to make a Discord bot using TypeScript or Dialogflow.
+I will likely have to stop developing this bot soon, so I am hoping the project will be helpful for anyone aspiring to make a Discord bot with these tools.

 I think the Discord community would greatly benefit from more bots using natural language for ease-of-use, role-playing, and so much more.